2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 ![img.png](src/img.png)
 _Schmancy!_

-Your username is what you log into My Apps with, minus the '@2ndwatch.com' part.
+Your username is what you log into My Apps with.
+For many clients, this will be your 2nd Watch email address. *Access to VNS is pending, currently not working*

 After entering your username, you will be prompted for a password.
 This is the same password you use to log into My Apps.